Dear New UT Student Pharmacists:

 You will be challenged to master a rigorous academic program in which the Pharmacist Patient Care Process is integrated throughout the curriculum.
 Over the next four years, you will be expected to successfully complete demanding courses in the biomedical and pharmaceutical sciences, integrated pharmacotherapy modules, and the social, management, and economic sciences.
-We continually redesign and improve our curriculum, including a new 3-semester pharmacotherapy module sequence that is being aligned with a new physiology/pathophysiology sequence implemented in fall 2016.
-Beginning with a new NSO “boot camp”, you will experience a new approach to learning communication skills, which is being taught in collaboration with the Institute for Health Communications in the Moody College of Communications.
+We continually redesign and improve our curriculum, including a new 4-semester pharmacotherapy module sequence that is being aligned with a new physiology/pathophysiology sequence implemented in fall 2016.
+Beginning with the NSO “boot camp”, you will experience a new approach to learning communication skills, which is being taught in collaboration with the Institute for Health Communications in the Moody College of Communications.
 You will learn how to effectively communicate with patients and other health care professionals.
 You will be expected to solve patient care problems that address patients’ medication management needs.
 You will develop fundamental patient care skills such as patient assessment, and you will complete certifications in CPR, immunizations, IV admixtures, and medication therapy management.
-During the first three years of pharmacy school, you will complete more hours of practice based learning experiences than in the 125-year history of the college.
+During your P3 year, you will work in teams to complete a service project identified by a community service organization.
+You will complete more hours of practice based learning experiences than in the 126-year history of the college.
 These experiences will culminate in a 42-week sequence of P4 rotations during which you will be expected to demonstrate your competence in performing pharmacist skills.